About

-Um Homem na Cidade is a showcase of 1950s menswear that evokes this particular epoch and its aesthetics which could be best described as a combination of mid-twentieth century Americana, rock ‘n’ roll, rockabilly, and at times western fashion of this era.
+Um Homem na Cidade (UHNC) is a showcase of 1950s menswear that evokes this particular epoch and its aesthetics which could be best described as a combination of mid-twentieth century Americana, rock ‘n’ roll, rockabilly, and at times western fashion of this era.
 Created by Andrew Nunes with a penchant for the 1950s – its iconic designs, details and style, he channels this era with 1950s reproduction clothing, original vintage, and contemporary menswear that evokes this era.
 Featured then, is menswear that would have existed in the 1950s, or clothing of an almost identical form.
 Clothing from independent reproduction brands remaking 1950s fashion today using vintage designs with contemporary materials, or repurposing vintage deadstock.
 To original, now defunct, brands from the 1950s, and items acquired from today’s high street and designer fashion brands (some of which have been operating since the mid-twentieth century).
-All clothing from these brands featured represent material culture, the significant meanings and attitudes of the 1950s that is both clandestine and subtle, but also clear and plain to interpret with various items of clothing that summon up the imagery and spirit of the American 1950s.
-In all, Um Homem na Cidade aims to achieve a digital record and archive of a contemporary interpretation of the 1950s, with all the difficulties of being truly authentic to the era due to the shortage and expense of good quality 1950s menswear available.
-That, despite these difficulties, this project still endeavours to display the best work and vintage 1950s style at the time published for a collective prosperity.
-1950s style documented and archived, a preservation and celebration of the material culture of this past serving as a resource for vintage enthusiasts, costume designers, fashion students or anyone interested in menswear circa 1950s.
+All clothing from these brands featured represent material culture, the significant meanings and attitudes of the 1950s that are both clandestine and subtle, but also clear and plain to interpret with various items of clothing that summon up the imagery and spirit of the American 1950s.
+In all, Um Homem na Cidade aims to achieve a digital record and archive of a contemporary interpretation of the 1950s with all the difficulties of being truly authentic to the era due to the shortage and expense of good quality 1950s menswear available.
+Despite these difficulties, this project still endeavours to display the best work and vintage 1950s style at the time published for collective prosperity.
+1950s style documented and archived; a preservation and celebration of the material culture of this past serving as a resource for vintage enthusiasts, costume designers, fashion students or anyone interested in menswear circa 1950s.

 Research is conducted by utilising 1950s clothing catalogues, relevant menswear fashion books, films, television shows, and public broadcasts from the 1950s, including documentaries on topics concerning this era.
 Listed below, excluding film and televised material, is a non-exhaustive list of some example literature: